 We understand that you chose this path and that you might have received the message – or spoken the message to yourself – that you don’t have room to complain about the weight of it because you asked for this.
-Wherever you might have picked up this message, it hangs out in your brain when you feel tempted to reach out for help or support and shouts you down.
+Wherever you might have picked up this message, it hangs out in your brain when you feel tempted to seek help or support and shouts you down.

 I Don’t Have it So Bad.

 It’s easy to look around and compare your hectic, busy life to others’ circumstances.
-When you have a naturally caregiving bent, it’s easier to decide that you can make it through.
+When you have a natural caregiving bent, it’s easier to decide that you can make it through.
 Even when you are barely muddling through, it’s okay because your life is not nearly as hard as Jane’s.

 I Don’t Even Know What I Need.